Censorship of the Bible: From the printing press until the Reformation

 By letter of March 17, 1479, Sixtus IV authorized the rector and dean of the University of Cologne to intervene with ecclesiastical censors against printers, buyers and readers of heretical books.
 This authorization was approved by Pope Alexander VI.
 In several theological and non-theological books from this period a printing patent is included in the publications.
-From this time also printing patents of the Patriarch of Venice can be found.
-With the censorship of January 4, 1486 and an executive order of January 10, the Elector-Archbishop Berthold von Henneberg of Mainz can be considered a pioneer in censorship regulation in the German-speaking countries for Mainz, Erfurt, and Frankfurt.
-His censorship decisions did not concern secular topics, but instead targeted specific religious texts, especially translations from Latin and Greek into the German.
+From this time, printing patents of the Patriarch of Venice can also be found.
+With the censorship of January 4, 1486, and an executive order of January 10, the Elector-Archbishop Berthold von Henneberg of Mainz can be considered a pioneer in censorship regulation in the German-speaking countries for Mainz, Erfurt, and Frankfurt.
+His censorship decisions did not concern secular topics, but instead targeted specific religious texts, especially translations from Latin and Greek into German.
 Berthold was of the opinion that the German language was too poor to reproduce the precise and well-formulated Latin and Greek texts.
 Up to this time, no heretical writings had appeared printed in German, but since 1466 about ten relatively identical German Bible translations were completed.
 He commented:

 Divine printing makes the use of books accessible to the world for instruction and edification.
 But many, as we have seen, misuse this art out of lust for glory and greed for money, so that they destroy humanity instead of enlightening it.
 Thus, in the hands of the people, which are translated from Latin into German, libri de divinis officiis et apicibus religionis nostrae can be found for the reduction of religion and its peaks.
 The sacred laws and canons, however, are composed by wise and eloquent men with such great care and skill, and their understanding is so difficult that the duration of human life, even for the most discerning, is scarcely sufficient to cope with them.
 Nevertheless, some cheeky and ignorant people have dared to translate those writings into such poor ordinary German that even scholars are seduced by their work into great misunderstandings.